20 min read

 • Malicious code is the biggest threat.
 Nearly half of npm vulnerabilities are embedded malicious code, not coding errors.
 Detection must focus on intentional attacks, not just known CVEs.

 • Layer your defences.
 No single tool catches everything.
-Combine npm audit with behavioural analysis tools like Aikido or Socket, plus SBOM scanning for visibility.
+Combine npm audit with behavioural analysis tools like Aikido or Socket, plus SBOM scanning for full visibility.

 This guide covers npm security comprehensively.
 For deeper dives into specific topics:

 The npm threat landscape evolves weekly.
 Subscribers receive notifications when new attacks emerge and when this guide is updated with new defence strategies.
+No sales pitches, no fluff.

-Last updated: December 2025
+Last updated: March 2026

 References and Sources